Believe me you NEED to make these really cute deviled eggs,

 - Tap bottom of each egg on flat surface and peel eggs while in the cold water to help them peel smoothly.

-- Slice eggs and begin making deviled eggs.
+- Slice eggs in half and begin making deviled eggs: recipe follows

 - For each dozen eggs I add: